openconfig/gribi/doc/specification.md

 `AFTOperation` is identified by its `id`.
 The `AFTOperation.id` should be unique per `Modify` RPC session.
 It's the client's responsibility to gurrantee the uniqueness during a `Modify` RPC session.

-#### 4.1.3.1 AFTOperation Validation
+#### 4.1.3.1 AFTOperation Content Validation
-* minimum validation.
-* `election_id` check.

-#### 4.1.3.2 Forward References

-* Ability to NACK forward references
-* Server ability for resolving forward references is not required.
+gRIBI relies strictly on the clients being conservative in what they send.
+It is the clients' responsiblity to ensure the correctness of AFTOperations content.
+However, the receiving device SHOULD determine each entry's viability before installing it to RIB/FIB (i.e., is the next-hop set resolvable).

+Take the scenario of forward reference for example:
-* Client's responsibility to send AFTOperations in correct order.
+* It is the clients' responsibility to send AFTOperations in correct order.
+* It is not required for the device to have the ability of resolving forward references in the received AFTOperations.

 #### 4.1.3.3 AFTOperation Response